a-mhamdi/ros2/Slides/parts/foundations.typ

         ---

-        #notify[*Introducing ROS2 Humble Hawksbill*]
+        #notify[*Introducing ROS 2 Humble Hawksbill*]

-        *ROS2* *Humble Hawksbill*, the eighth major release of *ROS2*, was officially launched on May 23, 2022.
-It marks a key milestone in the *ROS2* ecosystem, enhancing previous versions with new features and improvements.
+        *ROS 2* *Humble Hawksbill*, the eighth major release of *ROS 2*, was officially launched on May 23, 2022.
+It marks a key milestone in the *ROS 2* ecosystem, enhancing previous versions with new features and improvements.

         ---